Busy Mom’s Guide to Stress-Free Bedtime Routines for Kids

 - Blackout curtains to block out light (Check them out)

-- A white noise machine to drown out distractions (This one has lullabies too)
+- A white noise machine to drown out distractions (This one has a number of different sounds too)

 - A nightlight if your child is afraid of the dark (Try this soft glow nightlight)